 top of page

-Vedic Teachings: Conservation parables
+Vedic teachings: conservation parables

 During the last few years I have been learning about the Vedas — ancient Sanskrit scriptures at the heart of Indian philosophy.
 My interest has been kindled from attending satsangs, or spiritual talks, by swamis visiting the Dallas area, and involvement with the Vedanta Center of North Texas, which hosts services, retreats and discourses with swamis from the Ramakrishna Math in India, the United States and other countries.
 Vedic literature underscores a reverence for nature, and my project relates these messages to contemporary conservation.
 In India I have interviewed swamis and scholars who draw upon the Upanishads, Puranas, Mahabharata and other texts to expound this connection.
 Luminaries include Swami Muktidanandaji, Adhyaksha (president) of the Ramakrishna Ashram, Mysore, Swami Atmashraddhanandaji, chief editor of The Vedanta Kesari, Ramakrishna Ashram, Chennai, and Dr. Gauri Mahulikar, awarded Vedic scholar and head of the Department of Sanskrit, University of Mumbai.